Estimated reading time: 5 minutes

-Many organizations provide paid time off benefits for their employees.
+Many organizations provide some paid time off benefits for their employees.

 Getting paid for not working is a great benefit.